Volvo XC90 Review 2024

 Volvo XC90 2024: Running Costs

-According to official WLTP figures, the T8 version will return a maximum of 235.1mpg, but remember that what you get in the real world will depend on a whole bunch of factors.
+According to official WLTP figures, the T8 version of the Volvo XC90 will return a maximum of 235.1mpg but remember that what you get in the real world will depend on a whole bunch of factors.

-For maximum efficiency, always make sure your battery is topped up with regular charges, and spend as much time driving on electric-only power as you can.
-The B5 and B6 petrols both return maximum WLTP figures of around 30mpg, while the B5 diesel’s best is 39.7mpg.
+For maximum efficiency, always make sure your battery is topped up with regular charges and spend as much time driving on electric-only power as you can.
+Volvo claims the latest model is also capable of 44 miles of electric-only driving.

 Reliability is a little bit unclear on the XC90, and on Volvos in general.
-One study will place the company among its top performers, and then another will place it among the worst.
-However, everything feels built to last, and Volvo’s customer service is rated pretty highly.
+One study will place the company among its top performers and then another will place it among the worst.
+However, everything feels built to last and Volvo’s customer service is rated pretty highly.
+You also get a 3 year/60,000 mile warranty as standard.

 Satisfaction Index